mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 interpreted by the application layer instead of the transport itself.

 *Sender Reports* (`PT=200`, `Name=SR`, {{!RFC3550}}) are similar to *Receiver
 Reports*.
-They are send by media senders and additionally contain a NTP and a RTP timestamp and the number of packets and octets transmitted by the sender.
+They are sent by media senders and additionally contain a NTP and a RTP timestamp and the number of packets and octets transmitted by the sender.
 The timestamps can be used by a receiver to synchronize streams.
 QUIC cannot provide a similar control information, since it does not know about RTP